run-ai/genv/_sources/usage/installation.rst.txt

    genv

-You should be able to see all the available genv commands.
+You should be able to see all the available Genv commands.

 ^^^^^^^^^^^^
 Dependencies
 ^^^^^^^^^^^^
-genv uses Python 3.7 so make sure you have it also installed.
+Genv uses Python 3.7 so make sure you have it also installed.

 ^^^^^^^^^^^^
 Uninstalling
 ^^^^^^^^^^^^
-To uninstall genv simply remove the genv directory:
+To uninstall Genv simply remove its root directory:

 .. code-block:: shell